Evidence for lensing of gravitational waves from LIGO-Virgo: Introduction

 The LIGO-Virgo team mentions that, ``We find the observation of lensed events to be unlikely, with the fractional rate at $\mu >2$ being $3.3 \times 10^{-4}$".
-While we generally agree with this statement (within a factor $\approx 3$ uncertainty in the precise value of this fractional rate, due to variability in the density profile of the lenses, concentration, and substructure), it is also true that if the rate of mergers at high redshift is larger than $10^4$ Gpc$^{-3}$ yr$^{-1}$, observation of lensed GWs by LIGO-Virgo would not only be possible, but unavoidable.
-The role of lensing in the current early stages of GW astronomy can be considered similar to the early days of the far infrared (IR) sub-mm astronomy with Herschel, where the most brightest sub-mm galaxies were all found to be strongly lensed \cite{Negrello2010}.
+We agree with this statement, but note that a factor $\approx 3$ uncertainty in the precise value of this fractional rate is expected, due to variability in the density profile of the lenses, concentration, and substructure.
+Nevertheless, if the rate of mergers at high redshift is larger than $10^4$ Gpc$^{-3}$ yr$^{-1}$, observation of lensed GWs by LIGO-Virgo would not only be possible, but inevitable.
+The role of lensing in the current early stages of GW astronomy can be considered similar to the early days of the far infrared (IR) sub-mm astronomy with Herschel, where the brightest sub-mm galaxies were all found to be strongly lensed \cite{Negrello2010}.
 This is typical in gravitational lensing of background populations with a steep luminosity function.
-In the case of GWs, the role of sub-mm luminosity is played by the chirp mass, while role played by the negative k-correction in sub-mm galaxies can be attributed, in the case of GWs, to a rapidly evolving (with redshift) merger rate between z=0 and z=2.
-In flux limited surveys with relatively high thresholds (like LVC), the combination of a high merger rate at $z>1$ (where the optical depth of lensing is greater) with large magnification factors result in a significant number of strongly lensed GWs.
+In the case of GWs, the role of sub-mm luminosity is played by the chirp mass, while the role played by the negative k-correction in sub-mm galaxies can be attributed, in the case of GWs, to a rapidly evolving (with redshift) merger rate between z=0 and z=2.
+In flux limited surveys with relatively high thresholds (like LVC), the combination of a high merger rate at $z>1$ (where the optical depth of lensing is greater) with large magnification factors result in a significant number of strongly lensed GWs. \\